catrx/QRcodeReader-ws/README.md

 ## Application Structure

 - `app.js` - The entry point to our application.
-This file defines our express server and connects it to MongoDB using mongoose.
+This file defines our express server and init SQlite Database.
 It also requires the routes and models we'll be using in the application.
 - `controller/` - This folder contains interactions with Database
 - `routes/` - This folder contains the route definitions for our API.
 - `models/` - This folder contains the schema definitions for our Mongoose models.